ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 ### Approach

 The approach section is where you expand on your two Specific Aims and explain how they will answer your overall hypothesis.
-Here you will outline your methods and statistics.
+Here you will outline your methods and statistics

-Your approach should clearly demonstrate scientific rigor: the strict application of the scientific method to ensure unbiased and well-controlled experimental design, methodology, analysis, interpretation, and reporting of results.
+Your approach should clearly demonstrate a systematic approach and scientific rigor: the strict application of the scientific method to ensure unbiased and well-controlled experimental design, methodology, analysis, interpretation, and reporting of results.

 Your aims should be related, but one aim shouldn't depend on the outcome of the other aim.
 It's nice to have two aims, in case one aim doesn't work.